Apply SQL Transformation

 How to configure Apply SQL Transformation

-The module can take up to three datasets as inputs.
+The component can take up to three datasets as inputs.
 When you reference the datasets connected to each input port, you must use the names

 t3.
 The table number indicates the index of the input port.